rokzitko/tensor/README.md

 #### Chain

 When using the chain MPOs, it is possible to define parameters for each link in the chain separately by appending its number to the parameter name.
 The impurities, baths and hybridizations are enumerated separately.
-Assuming an alternating chain starting with a bath (only case implemented as of April 2022), the pairing strenght in the third bath is alpha3, energy level of the second impurity is epsimp2 and the hybridization between the two is gamma4.
+Assuming an alternating chain starting with a bath (SC_BathMPO_chain_alternating_SCFirst.h, only case implemented as of April 2022), the pairing strength in the third bath is alpha3, energy level of the second impurity is epsimp2 and the hybridization between the two is gamma4.

 It is also possible to create a homogeneous chain by specifying only a single set of parameters (as in the single channel case).
 These also act as default values when only a subset of link parameters are specified.

 #### Level specific parameters